Table of Contents

 Also in Indonesia, Samick and Cort have been manufacturing Fender’s original equipment.

-In 1993, Samick began to produce Fender acoustic guitars and in 1994, they produced their first electric models.
+In 1993, Samick began to produce Fender acoustic guitars.
+In 1994, they produced their first electric models.
 The land area of the Samick manufacturing plant in Indonesia is nearly 50 hectares.
-The price of an Indonesian guitar is significantly cheaper than an equivalent quality Korean model.
+The price of an Indonesian guitar is significantly cheaper.
+Especially when compared to an equivalent quality Korean model.

-The Cort story begins in 1995 when they opened a guitar manufacturing facility in Surabaya, Indonesia.
-From there, they began making guitars for Fender and have continued to produce many other models over the years.
+The Cort story begins in 1995.
+They opened a guitar manufacturing facility in Surabaya, Indonesia.
+From there, they began making guitars for Fender.
+They have continued to produce many other models over the years, even for other brands.

-In 1994, Yako Musical Instruments was the first company that started out as Fender’s first factory to produce under contract for their other line of guitars.
+In 1994, Yako Musical Instruments was the company that started out as Fender’s first factory.
+The aim was to produce under contract for their other line of guitars.
 The company has its headquarters located in Taiwan, and several factories as well.

 AXL Instrumental company owns multiple factories all over China.
 In 2009, the company started making guitars for Fender in its 200,000-square-foot factory.